 - Learn why using backlinks in SEO outreach projects is a complementary strategy for marketing sharing economy platforms.

-To succeed in the sharing economy, your business must build trust in the digital world.
+To succeed in business today, your business must build trust in the digital world.

-This guide explains how - and why - backlinks are the key to turning your bright idea into a thriving online community.
+This guide explains how - and why - a backlink strategy is the key to turning your bright idea into a thriving online community.

 What is SEO outreach?